matrixji/python-milvus-server/README.md

 Milvus server started by python

-Currently, windows/linux with x86_64 is supported.
+Currently, windows/linux with x86_64, and macOS with arm64 is supported.

 ## Installation